domRiddle/ASF/Background-games-redeemer.md

 ---

-## Purpose

-The purpose of background games redeemer is to load a batch of cd-keys to redeem **on a single account**, then get the result in output, especially keys that failed to redeem properly (for example because our account already owned selected games).
-This feature does not make use of `RedeemingPreferences` and is made to have a single bot scope, for simplicity reason.
-It can be used together with (or instead of) `!redeem` **[command](https://github.com/JustArchi/ArchiSteamFarm/wiki/Commands)**, if needed.

----

 ## Import

 The import process can be done through two ways - either by using a file, or IPC.